Mohsina-Jannat/Automation/README.md

 # Automation

-The automation.py file contains a python script.
+1.The automation.py file contains a python script.

-The script fetches a video content and plays it.
+2.The script fetches a video content and plays it.

-The test cases are written in unittests.
+3.The test cases are written in unittests.